silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 1. A player that provides the necessary controls and accessibility extensions to the devices built-in video playing support

+## PHP configuration

+CWP instances are running PHP 5.6 (see Debian "Jessie" [packages](https://packages.debian.org/jessie/)).

+The default `memory_limit` configuration is 128 MB.
+You can increase this to 256 MB with `ini_set('memory_limit', '256M');` in your code.
+Please call this on a per-script basis.
+Increasing the limit for all requests increases the likelihood of server instability with high traffic.
+If you have a script which requires more than 256 MB, we typically recommend making it a task, runnable from a cron job on a schedule.
+Please raise a ticket via [Service Desk](https://www.cwp.govt.nz/service-desk) for help with this.

-## PHP extensions and other server-side customisations
+## PHP extensions

 Environments within a CWP instance are turnkey deployments of a standardised environment.
-For security and supportability reasons we do not allow the installation of binaries, PHP extensions or other deviations from the standard environment that are not encapsulated within the PHP code deployed via deploynaut into the instance.
+For security and supportability reasons we do not allow the installation of binaries, PHP extensions or other deviations from the standard environment that are not encapsulated within the PHP code deployed into the instance.

-Code should work with PHP 5.6, Apache 2.4 and MariaDB 10.0 (Debian "Jessie" packages)

 These PHP extensions are part of the standard environment, and can be relied on to be available: